wtachau/chatoverflow-react/README.md

 This repository includes the entire frontend component to ChatOverflow, written using React.
 It is meant to be used in conjunction with the [Rails API](https://github.com/originate/chat-overflow-rails) and the [Node socket service](https://github.com/originate/chat-overflow-node).

+Note that the other services, when run locally, expect the frontend to be served on port 8080.

 The codebase is primarily written in CoffeeScript, including wrappers for creating React elements.
 The entire project (including its dependencies) is bundled before runtime by webpack, which serves up a single `bundle.js` file.

 Stack